makrai/notes/conneau17-word-trans-wo-parallel-data.md

 * This approach is [the adaptation of] Ganin+ 2016 to language
-  * Ganin, Ustinova, Ajakan, Germain, Larochelle, Laviolette, Marchand, Lempitsky Domain-adversarial training of neural networks.
-    Journal of Machine Learning Research, 17(59):1–35, 2016.
+  * Ganin, Ustinova, Ajakan, Germain, Larochelle, Laviolette, Marchand, Lempitsky Domain-adversarial training of neural networks Journal of Machine Learning Research, 17(59):1–35, 2016
 * we follow the standard training procedure of deep adversarial networks (Goodfellow+ 2014)
   * The details of training are given in the next section